 I was blown away at not only their depth of understanding of character traits, but also the ability to assess themselves at the level they were working at.
 Learning these two tools at CCIRA has changed the way our classrooms look.
 If you walk into our classroom, you see students engaged in literacy and taking ownership of their learning.
 You will hear students discussing with one another their understanding of their learning target and how to increase their level of understanding.
 So I leave you with this – “If we’re not teaching children to be independent thinkers, what are we teaching them?”(Miller, 2018, p.
 171)

-If you subscribe to my email list, this post comes with my Success Criteria Chart FREEBIE that you and your students will love!
-You will also get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES!
+I really hope you enjoyed learning about how teaching can change forever!
+Don’t forget to subscribe to my email list!
+Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Success Criteria Chart FREEBIE!
+But you will also have exclusive access to tons of digital how to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 Miller, D. (2018).
 What’s The Best That Could Happen?
 Portsmouth, NH: Heinemann.